slavrd/go-redis-counter/webcounter/README.md

 Requests need to be made to the following paths:

 * `/incr` will increment the counter and then display the resulting value.
+* `/decer` will decrease the counter and then display the resulting value.
+The counter value will not drop below `0`.
 * `/get` will display the current value, without incrementing it.
 * `/health` will return HTTP 200 and display OK or HTTP 500 and display "Redis server is down!" depending on weather the redis server connection status.
 * `/metrics` will display usage data for the called paths since the server start.